Tuesday, July 31, 2007

 Today, I encourage you to compete in a God-honoring way--not in order to win a championship, but because it's the right thing to do.
 Your integrity will have more lasting value than any trophy you'll ever win."

-Josh Carter, a former athlete and coach who currently serves on staff with the Fellowship of Christian Athletes in the Bloomington-Normal area of Illinois.
+The preceding was a devotional by Josh Carter, a former athlete and coach who currently serves on staff with the Fellowship of Christian Athletes in the Bloomington-Normal area of Illinois.
 He has a new sports devotional book out called "Running 2 Win 4 Him - Be The Competitor God Made You To Be."
 You can purchase a copy at www.crosstrainingpublishing.com.

 Stay the course, finish the race ...
 AB